 It was the Doors songwriter, Jim Morrison who said “Whoever controls the media controls the mind”.
 Putin and XI control the media in Russia and China, whereas, in the West, it’s corporations.
 Like it or not, your opinions are being influenced.

 The degree to which your mind is being controlled will depend on the amount of time you spend consuming media.
 You may scoff and think this doesn’t apply to you.
 Maybe you think you’re in control of your opinions and thoughts, but those that think like this, those that believe in free will are the most susceptible to manipulation.

 What is brainwashing?

-Brainwashing according to the Cambridge dictionary is the process of making people believe what you want them to through repetition.
+Brainwashing according to the Cambridge dictionary is the process of influencing opinions through repetition.
 Propaganda is brainwashing and propaganda is public relations (PR).
 The grandmaster of brainwashing was Edward Bernays.

 Bernays’ once said, “I decided that if you could use propaganda for war, you could certainly use it for peace.”
 Bernays had to rebrand “propaganda” due to the negative connotations from Nazi Germany.
 Instead, Bernays promoted the term “public relations”.

 If there’s an axe murderer in your neighbourhood then you want to know about it.
 This is useful information.
 The news, however, is a national and international circus.
 It serves the viewer or listener no purpose, it’s only a form of perverted entertainment.

 One topic the media can align on is fear.
 Reenforcing our existing beliefs and making us scared is a spellbinding formula that captivates our attention and keeps us coming back for more.

 Whether it’s the Guardian, Fox News, CNN or alternative media it’s an unfortunate reality that it’s biased.
 Fox News became the number one cable news channel in America, making more money than CNN and MSNBC combined.
 This was made possible by Roger Ailes (an expert in how TV and media works).